Yog-esh06/Student-Academic-Performance-Prediction/README.md

 An advanced, research-backed machine learning decision-support framework designed to forecast continuous student examination scores, detect performance risk tiers, and decode model predictions using SHAP (SHapley Additive exPlanations).

-This project was developed as an institutional research project for the domain of **Educational Data Mining & XAI**.

 ---